Most Popular

 Aquatics

-The Mile Swim BSA award was introduced in 1961 by the BSA Health and Safety Service.
+The Mile Swim Scouting America award was introduced in 1961 by the Scouting America Health and Safety Service.
 The original purpose of the award was for Scouts to learn to swim a mile safely with ease.
 It was, and remains, a challenging recognition that contributes to fitness and safety.
 The last time the award requirements were updated was in 1981 when the purpose shifted from a worthwhile accomplishment promoting both safety and physical fitness to “encourage the development of physical fitness by introducing the youth to swimming as regular exercise.”
 Four hours of required training before swimming the mile was added as a requirement.

-UPDATED BSA Mile Swim Award Requirements:
+UPDATED SCOUTING AMERICA Mile Swim Award Requirements:

-- Successfully complete the BSA swimmer test: Jump feetfirst into water over the head in depth, level off, and begin swimming.
+- Successfully complete the Scouting America swimmer test: Jump feetfirst into water over the head in depth, level off, and begin swimming.
 Swim 75 yards in a strong manner using one or more of the following strokes: sidestroke, breaststroke, trudgen, or crawl; then swim 25 yards using an easy, resting backstroke.
 The 100 yards must be completed in one swim without stops and must include at least one sharp turn.

 - Learn through discussion and application how skill, stamina, stroke selection, and pace influence distance swimming.